 (C) Eligibility.
-All full- and part-time classified and unclassified administrative and professional employees with appointment are eligible to contribute paid leave or receive donated leave, so long as they meet the specific criteria established below.
+All full- and part-time classified and unclassified administrative and professional employees with appointment are eligible to contribute paid leave or receive donated leave, so long as they meet the specific criteria established in this rule.

 (1) Donation of leave to another employee.
 Employees may donate accrued hours of sick or vacation leave directly to another employee during a calendar year.
 For the purposes of this policy, a calendar year shall be from January through December.
 The maximum hours of earned sick or vacation an employee can donate to an eligible employee during a calendar year may not exceed the following amounts:

 (a) Sick leave.
-In order to donate earned sick leave to another employee, an employee must have an accrued balance of greater than 30 days (240 hours).
-Employees may contribute a maximum of 80 (eighty hours) of their accrued sick leave above 240 hours in any 12-month period.
+In order to donate earned sick leave to another employee, an employee must have an accrued balance of greater than thirty days (two hundred forth hours).
+Employees may contribute a maximum of eighty of their accrued sick leave above two hundred forty hours in any twelve-month period.

 (b) Vacation leave.
-An employee may contribute a maximum of 80 (eighty hours) of earned vacation leave to another employee per 12-month calendar year.
+An employee may contribute a maximum of eighty hours of earned vacation leave to another employee per twelve-month calendar year.

-(b) Have completed probationary period, where appropriate and at least one (1) year of service.
+(b) Have completed probationary period, where appropriate and at least oneyear of service.

 (c) Have no prior record of disciplinary action related to the abuse of leave time or absenteeism on record prior to the need for donated leave.

 (1) Application to receive donated leave.
-An employee who is absent from work due to a medically documented serious health condition as described in (A) above and who has exhausted all accrued sick, comp and vacation leave may apply to receive donated leave using the following procedure:
+An employee who is absent from work due to a medically documented serious health condition as described in paragraph (A) of this rule and who has exhausted all accrued sick, comp and vacation leave may apply to receive donated leave using the following procedure:

-(a) The employee must follow the normal leave reporting procedure of completing a leave of absence form, including a specific a reason consistent with (D)(2)(a) above.
+(a) The employee must follow the normal leave reporting procedure of completing a leave of absence form, including a specific a reason consistent with paragraph (D)(2)(a) of this rule.
 The form must be approved by the immediate supervisor and submitted to the benefits office.

 (b) The employee must voluntarily communicate in writing to the manager of university benefits their willingness to accept donated leave time.
 This acceptance will authorize the benefits office to include the employee s name on a list of employees in need of donated leave.
 It is strongly recommended that the employee provide an estimate of the duration of the period for which donated leave is needed.